microsoft/Trieste/samples/infix/README.md

 a string (representing a 'mode') and the list of `Rule`s as arguments which are added to the `Parse` object.
 A mode is simply a string, used for controlling the application of the rules.
 Currently, only the 'start' mode is used.
+Notice that we use C++ raw-strings to avoid two levels of character escapes:
+`R"(...)"` means that the contents `...` will be exactly the string's contents, even if it contains characters that would be C++ character escapes.
+We recommend adding this to be safe, even if it seems redundant.
+A previous version of this tutorial had a parsing bug due to an interaction between C++ and RegEx escape sequences.

 ### Tokens